Next-generation allogeneic cell therapies

 Indications: r/r B-NHL

-FDA Designations: Regenerative Medicine Advanced Therapy (RMAT) Fast Track
+FDA Designations: Regenerative Medicine Advanced Therapy (RMAT)

 Orphan Drug

 CB-010 is our lead clinical-stage program and is an allogeneic anti-CD19 CAR-T cell therapy for the treatment of patients with relapsed or refractory B cell non-Hodgkin lymphoma (r/r B-NHL).
 CB-010 is the first allogeneic CAR-T cell therapy, to our knowledge, in a clinical trial with a PD-1 knockout, a genome-editing strategy designed to improve antitumor activity by limiting premature CAR-T cell exhaustion.
 We use Cas9 chRDNA guides to make three edits to manufacture CB-010: 1) we knock out the TRAC gene to remove the T cell receptor, 2) we site-specifically insert an anti-CD19 CAR into the TRAC gene, and 3) we knock out PD-1.
-CB-010 is being evaluated in the ongoing, open-label, multicenter Phase 1 ANTLER clinical trial in adults with r/r B-NHL.
+CB-010 is being evaluated in the ongoing, open-label, multicenter ANTLER Phase 1 clinical trial in adults with r/r B-NHL.

 CB-011